South Georgia and the South Sandwich Islands: South Sandwich Islands

 The South Sandwich Islands comprise 11 mostly volcanic islands (excluding tiny satellite islands and offshore rocks), with some active volcanoes.
 They form an island arc running north–south in the region 56°18'–59°27'S, 26°23'–28°08'W, between about 350 and 500 mi southeast of South Georgia.
-The archipelago comprises Candlemas, Vindication, Saunders, Montagu, Bristol, Bellingshausen, Cook and Thule discovered by Cook, and Thule.
+The archipelago comprises Candlemas, Vindication, Saunders, Montagu, Bristol, Bellingshausen, Cook and Thule discovered by Cook.

 The northernmost of the South Sandwich Islands form the Traversay Islands and Candlemas Islands groups, while the southernmost make up Southern Thule.
 The three largest islands – Saunders, Montagu, and Bristol – lie between the two.
 The islands' highest point is Mount Belinda (1370 m) on Montagu Island.
 The fourth highest peak, Mount Michael (990 m) on Saunders Island has a persistent lava lake, known to occur at only eight volcanoes in the world.

 The South Sandwich Islands are uninhabited, though a permanently staffed Argentine research station was located on Thule Island from 1976 to 1982.
 Automatic weather stations are on Thule Island and Zavodovski.
 To the northwest of Zavodovski Island is the Protector Shoal, a submarine volcano.